 A Canadian agency, Statistics Canada, noted that more reportage might be the reason for the spike, rather than more crime.
 However, a Queen’s University sociology professor, Sarita Srivastava, noted that hate crimes are under-reported as a rule.

 The executive director of GLBT equality group EGALE, Helen Kennedy, similarly noted that, "close to 75 per cent of these crimes go unreported."
 Kennedy said that anti-gay violence occurs disproportionately in schools, with young GLBTs the targets of harassment and violent attack.

 Anti-gay crime can affect heterosexual victims as well as LGBTs.
 On Aug.
 5, Keith Phoenix, the second of two men convicted in the New York beating death of heterosexual Ecuadorian immigrant José Sucuzhañay received a 37-year to life sentence.
 The other man convicted in the killing, Hakim Scott, was convicted of manslaughter and sentenced to 40 years earlier this year.
 According to reports, the assailants targeted Sucuzhañay and his brother because they were huddling for warmth as they walked home from a church function on a cold winter evening.
 The attackers allegedly mistook the brothers for a gay couple, yelling anti-gay and ethnic slurs as they attacked.

-Kilian Melloy serves as EDGE Media Network’s Assistant Arts Editor, writing about film, theater, food and drink, and travel, as well as writing a column.
-His professional memberships include the National Lesbian & Gay Journalists Association, the Boston Online Film Critics Association, the Independent Reviewers of New England (IRNE) and the Boston Theater Critics Association (also known as the Elliot Nortons).
+Kilian Melloy serves as EDGE Media Network’s Assistant Arts Editor, writing about film, theater, food and drink, and travel, as well as contributing a column.
+His professional memberships include the National Lesbian & Gay Journalists Association, the Boston Online Film Critics Association, the Independent Reviewers of New England (IRNE) and the Boston Theater Critics Association (Elliot Nortons).